 If the company has sufficient distributable profits and the director is also a shareholder, then the company can declare a dividend.
 No cash changes hands, as this dividend offsets the cash already taken.
 Furthermore, dividends must be paid proportionally to shareholdings.

-If there aren’t enough distributable reserves, then you can either allocate unpaid salaries as a credit to the DLA or declare a bonus.
-There is more timing flexibility using a bonus, because it’s tax deductible for the company in the financial year it relates to, not when the payment is made.
+If there aren’t enough distributable reserves, then you can either allocate unpaid salaries as a credit to the DLA, or declare a bonus.
+Using a bonus offers more timing flexibility as it is tax deductible for the company in the financial year it relates to, not when the payment is made.

 For further information on Director’s Loans go to the HMRC website.